npx-official/npx-framework/README.md

 # 🛡️ NPX Framework - Ultimate All-in-One Web Security Scanner

 > **Version:** v1.0 Ultimate | **Author:** NPX | **Website:** [NIGHT PULSE X](https://npx-official.github.io/)

-NPX Framework is an advanced, modular, and extensible Python-based penetration testing framework built specifically for web application security assessments.
-Designed to simulate a real attacker, it integrates intelligence gathering, vulnerability scanning, exploitation, WAF bypass, and post-exploitation into a single cohesive CLI environment.
+> *[NPX Framework](https://github.com/npx-official/npx-framework) is an advanced, modular, and extensible Python-based penetration testing framework built specifically for web application security assessments.
+Designed to simulate a real attacker, it integrates intelligence gathering, vulnerability scanning, exploitation, WAF bypass, and post-exploitation into a single cohesive CLI environment.*

+---

+## ⚠️ **Disclaimer**

+**This tool is intended for educational purposes, authorized security assessments, and penetration testing only.** The authors (NPX) and the community are **not responsible** for any illegal use, damage, or unauthorized access caused by this software.
+Always ensure you have explicit written permission from the target system owner before scanning.

+**🚨 The tools are not complete yet, do not try them on real sites.**

 ---